Jimmy Greenhalgh: Life and career

 Greenhalgh was appointed trainer-coach of Second Division club Lincoln City in January 1959, and took up the same role with Newcastle United in June 1962.
-Under manager Joe Harvey, Greenhalgh contributed to the team's Second Division title in 1965 and their first season back in the top flight, before becoming manager of Darlington in July 1966, after Lol Morgan, who had quit after leading the team to their first promotion for forty years.
+Under manager Joe Harvey, Greenhalgh contributed to the team's Second Division title in 1965 and their first season back in the top flight before becoming manager of Darlington in July 1966, after Lol Morgan, who had quit after leading the team to their first promotion for forty years.
 Greenhalgh failed to keep the team in the Third Division, and controversially released appearance record-holder Ron Greener on a free transfer – the men became friends in later life, and according to Greener, interviewed in 2000, "He was an awful bloody manager, made a right mess of it and now he'll admit as much".
 At the end of February 1968, with the team bottom of the Fourth Division, Greenhalgh left "by mutual agreement".

 It would be his only managerial appointment.
 His daughter said later that "he loved playing and someone once wrote that he developed into a well-respected coach during the later stages of his football career", but that "being a manager was sat behind a desk in those days."
 Within days, he was offered and accepted the post of chief coach at Middlesbrough.
-He remained on the club's staff until 1979, and joined Sunderland as chief scout on 1 January 1980.
+He remained on the club's staff until 1979.
+He joined Sunderland as chief scout on 1 January 1980.
 In 1990, he was attached to the coaching staff of the Dutch Football Association, and later that year he was used by Port Vale manager John Rudge as a scout in the north-east of England.

 Greenhalgh was married to Flo; they had two children, Linda and James.
 Towards the end of his life he was a resident of a care home in Darlington, where he died on 31 August 2013 at the age of 90.